Random-Access-Exomemory/fosscord.py/docs/api.rst

     Called whenever a websocket event is received from the WebSocket.

-    This is mainly useful for logging how many events you are receiving from the Discord gateway.
+    This is mainly useful for logging how many events you are receiving from the Fosscord gateway.

     .. versionadded:: 2.0

-    :param event_type: The event type from Discord that is received, e.g. ``'READY'``.
+    :param event_type: The event type from Fosscord that is received, e.g. ``'READY'``.
     :type event_type: :class:`str`

 .. function:: on_socket_raw_receive(msg)